-Inappropriate management or unauthorised sharing with third parties of assets owned or used by the Bank are breaches of obligations towards the Bank following which the economic interests of the Bank are prejudiced.
+Inappropriate management or unauthorized sharing with third parties of assets owned or used by the Bank are considered a breach of obligations towards the Bank and as such, may qualify as economic crimes against the Bank.
 Likewise, negligence relating to, wastage or unauthorised use of the Bank's assets may also constitute violation of obligations towards the Bank.

-For the purposes hereof, assets include cash, securities, physical property (assets, inventories, equipment, etc.), services, business plans, information of and pertaining to clients, employees and agents, intellectual property and any other personal, copyright protected and confidential information.
+For the purposes hereof, assets include cash, securities, physical property (instruments, inventories, equipment, etc.), services, business plans, information related to clients, employees and agents, legally property protected and confidential information.

 3.2 Protection of the Bank's imagine and reputation

 Our employees must – both inside and outside the workplace – refrain from any expression that may have a negative impact on the Bank's reputation.

 An appropriate work environment is free from harassment, intimidation, discrimination, improper tone and abusive language, both in the relationship between employees and in superior - subordinate relations; (management) instructions and actions violating the human dignity of employees are strictly prohibited.